 So as an effective CEO you must be asking the question just how ready, able and willing are your people to actualise the vision of the organisation?
 Do you have measures in place to gauge the readiness, ability and will of your people to execute on the strategies you and your leadership team have developed?

 United States General George S. Patton once declared that “a good plan violently executed now is better than a perfect plan executed next week".

 Such confidence in leadership as General Patton is rare, however can be found in organisations where there is great self-awareness, accountability and a track record of success that comes from one's ability to innovate and execute with pace and win.
 Easier said than done, especially in established, comfortable, risk averse organisations and where group think in prevalent and innovation is not prominent.
 Every CEO should now be asking which of these two types of company culture are they responsible for?

-Poor staff engagement
+Poor staff engagement or leadership alignment needed

 At Populis, we utilise our validated award-winning Leadership Framework™️ which takes leaders through 50 critical areas for great performance and governance under the following 5 categories:

 9 leadership tips to developing an ethically high-performing culture where people turn up as their best - ready, able and willing to go all in to realise the organisations vision of success: